brookerja/hello-world/README.md

 # hello-world
 initial respository
-where did my change go
+this is my first time trying to use GitHub where did my other change go?